jesperancinha/public-transport-declarer/Docs.md

 However, the transportation costs vary per season, per time of day, per kind of day and sometimes just because of unexpected changes.

-So the costs are almost always unpredictable and this forces us to go through the PDFs provided by the OV company and manually make some very tedious work of getting all these small costs together per day.
+So the costs are almost always unpredictable and this forces us to go through the spot-on PDF/CSVs provided by the OV company and manually make some very tedious work of getting all these small costs together per day.
 This is what this program attempts to do.